Alex Bregman Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 8.2 K/9, which ranks 24th in MLB.
+- The pitching staff for the Athletics has a collective 8.1 K/9, the fifth-worst in MLB.

-- The Athletics' 5.99 team ERA ranks last among all league pitching staffs.
+- The Athletics' 5.96 team ERA ranks last among all MLB pitching staffs.

-- The Athletics give up the third-most home runs in baseball (136 total, 1.4 per game).
+- The Athletics surrender the third-most home runs in baseball (137 total, 1.4 per game).

-- His most recent time out was in relief on Saturday when the left-hander threw four innings against the Minnesota Twins, surrendering five earned runs while allowing six hits.
+- In his last time out on Sunday, the lefty threw 6 1/3 innings against the Minnesota Twins, giving up three earned runs while surrendering four hits.

-- The 26-year-old has put together a 6.51 ERA and 7.7 strikeouts per nine innings in 10 games this season, while allowing a batting average of .263 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.